 What is Blood Alcohol Concentration (BAC)?

-Blood Alcohol Concentration (often referred to as Blood Alcohol Content) is most commonly used as a measure of alcohol intoxication for legal purposes.
+Our clients facing Illinois DUI charges often ask us to explain Blood Alcohol Concentration (often referred to as Blood Alcohol Content or BAC).
+BAC is most commonly used as a measure of alcohol intoxication for legal purposes.

 BAC is usually expressed as a percentage of ethanol in the blood in units of mass of alcohol per volume of blood.
 For example, a BAC of 0.08 means that there are 0.08 g of alcohol for every deciliter (100 milliliters) of blood.

 According to Illinois law, as in most other states, a driver is considered under the influence if he or she has a blood-alcohol content (BAC) of .08 or more.
 Even though Illinois law sets the legal alcohol level for drivers at .08, a driver can still be charged with and convicted of a DUI when their blood-alcohol content is between .05 and .08, and if there is additional evidence that they were driving while impaired.

 The two main determinants of how a person is affected by alcohol are the rate at which the alcohol was consumed and the rate at which it was absorbed by the body.
 The level of a person’s impairment caused by alcohol is also affected by the person’s age, tolerance to alcohol, amount and type of food consumed, as well as their mood and the environment in which they consumed alcohol.